 The following behaviours are associated with contract cheating and may be considered personal misconduct by the University.
 In some cases, these behaviours might also be against the law.

-The University takes contract cheating, misconduct and impersonation very seriously and applies severe penalties under the student discipline chapter of the University of Sydney By-Law 1999 (as amended).
+The University takes contract cheating, misconduct and impersonation very seriously and applies severe penalties under the University of Sydney (Student Discipline) Rule 2016.
 This may mean you fail your unit of study, or that you are suspended or expelled from the University.